Azure-Samples/Cognitive-Speech-TTS/README.md

 - azure
 - azure-cognitive-services
 ---

+# Azure Cognitive TTS Samples

+Microsoft Text to speech service now is offically supported by [Speech SDK](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-sdk) now.
+It is recommended way to use TTS in your service or apps.
+It supports both REST and Websocket connection to the service.
+This repo still contains sample in various languages for using Text-to-Speech.
+We will also support the common development questions using the issues tracker.

+Recommend to run the CSharp example first which is always kept up to date.

-# Azure Cognitive TTS Blog and News
+## Azure Cognitive TTS Blog and News

 Here lists the Azure Cognitive TTS product blog, customer stories and Microsoft TTS research news etc.
 * 2020.04 [Finetune neural text-to-speech output with advanced customization features](https://techcommunity.microsoft.com/t5/azure-ai/finetune-neural-text-to-speech-output-with-advanced/ba-p/1348941)
 * 2020.04 [Read Aloud in Word on iOS](https://blog-insider.office.com/2020/04/24/read-aloud-in-word/)